Last Updated on 7 August 2022

 Day 13 & 14: On the morning of day 13, transfer from Hoi An to Da Nang Airport and fly to Ho Chi Minh City – use a private transfer to get to your hotel.
 Spend day 13 and 14 of your 2 weeks in Vietnam itinerary experiencing some of the best things to do in Ho Chi Minh City, such as the War Remnants Museum and Saigon Notre Dame Cathedral.
 Head to Ben Thanh Market for a spot of retail therapy and walk down to the backpackers Bui Vien Street.

-Day 15: Take a day trip to the unmissable tunnels of Cu Chi to learn about the vast area this network of underground tunnels covers.
+Day 15: Take a day trip to the unmissable Cu Chi Tunnels to learn about the vast area this network of underground tunnels covers.
 Go into the underground tunnels, and follow their narrow routes for a taste of what life was once like here (note: you get out at an emergency exit if you need and this experience is probably not one for the claustrophobic).
 In the afternoon, why not relax by the pool before dinner?

 Tip: Rooftop pools in Ho Chi Minh City are an amazing place to unwind and are a great viewpoint from which you can watch and hear the chaos of the city below, so definitely book a hotel with one of these.